CDAT/cdat/CONTRIBUTING.md

 ### Creating a Branch

-You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
+You want your changes to appear in separate pull requests, so remember to create a separate feature branch for changes.
 For example:

     git branch shiny-new-feature
     git checkout shiny-new-feature